 At Omnisend, for example, marketers can use our Product Analytics to help understand customers’ product preferences and build smarter product promotions.
 Yes, one part of the easy engagement metric will be removed, but the ultimate metrics—clicks and conversions—will still remain.

 The core of the marketer’s mission is to provide the right value to the right customer at the right time, and no update will take this away from us.

 However, Apple’s iOS 15 update is certainly making it more challenging.
 If the floppy disk and CD drive are any indication, Apple usually leads the changes that other tech giants will follow.
 Therefore, this is presenting, perhaps reluctantly, a good opportunity to look at the variety of ways customer engagement and behavior can be measured and improved.

 Most marketing automation platforms are already working on more resilient ways to allow marketers to understand their customers.
 At Omnisend, we are working on different tools to help marketers segment their customers and personalize their message across a variety of channels.

 We will see how Apple Mail users actually use these new iOS 15 updates and how that impacts our campaigns.
 But, rather than taking a simple wait-and-see approach, now is the time to prepare and pivot.

 Omnisend makes it easy to test and make changes to your campaigns and workflows, plus add channels like SMS and push notifications—all with an easy-to-use interface.
-Start your 14-day free trial (no credit card needed) to prepare for iOS 15 today.
+Get started with Omnisend now to prepare for iOS 15 today.